BarbzCodez/BarbzCodez/README.md

 3. On the left Menu that opens, paste the resume you copied into the repo.
 4. Change the name of your markdown resume to `index.md` by right clicking the file and then on the option **Rename...**
    > This step is very important since this is how you tell GitHub Pages knows which file to display.
+5. Open your `index.md` file and add the following to the top of your resume:

+    ```md
+    ---
+        layout: cv
+        title: Barbara Guzman Romero's CV
+    ---
+    ```

 If done successfully, you should see `index.md` with your resume in it on your left bar: